 In this picture you see how we saved the snake but put it in service to provide power for a pair of SE mono-block amps (8 Watt each), their pre, RIAA pre and turntable.

 The plug and the “snake” are for three phase power line and are rated @ 406A per phase.
-The phases are divided as follows: one for left channel amp. two for the right channel amp and the third phase is used for the pre, RIAA and turntable.
+The phases are divided as follows: one for the amplifiers left channel the next for the right channel and the third phase is used for the pre, RIAA and turntable.

 I have to say it was a revelation for dynamics, speed, bandwidth and stereo image the use of such a power cord. :-)

 You might think that the story ends with the stupid that spends a kings ransom for cables, but alas, there are morons that pay money for magical and mystic devices.

 As I mentioned earlier, it is not only the stupid that spend a king’s ransom for cables, but, alas, there is a whole list of stuff for morons to get them money for nothing in return.